NoRulesJustFeels/Gesture-TV/README.md

 <p>There are two input modes:
 <ol>
 <li>Pointer mode: If you hold up one hand and keep the other down to your side.
 Move your hand to position the pointer.
-Push to select</li>
+Push to select.</li>
 <li>Gesture mode: If you hold up one hand and then the other.
-For the first hand, swipe down to go to go home or swipe left to go back.</li>
+For the first hand, swipe down to go home or swipe left to go back.</li>
 </ol></p>

 <p>The mapping of hand movements to pointer positioning is very primitive and you might get into a situation where the location you want to reach on the screen is out of reach.